jpwong0316/wi21-cse110-lab3/.github/ISSUE_TEMPLATE/css-issue.md

 name: CSS Issue
 about: An issue with CSS that needs to be fixed
 title: ''
-labels: CSSTopics
+labels: CSSTopics, selectors, style
 assignees: ''

 ---

-### What is the issue?
+### Type of issue
-What is the problem?
+Problem with selectors, CSS topics, or just need to change the style?

 ### Type of CSS
 What type of CSS are you trying to do?

 ### Specifics
-Go into detail about why it doesn't work.
+Go into detail about what's wrong.